Child friendly garden water feature - a small garden stream and spring.

 A young family and ponds or water features in a garden can be a receipt of disaster waiting to happen.
 However with a little though its possible to include a water feature in a child friendly garden and so enhance the experience of the garden from a child's point of view.
 Over the years the GardenAdvice team have developed two child safe types of water features which have the added advantage of attacking addition wildlife and adding another dimension to your garden.
+Here the GardenAdvice team show you how to build a child friendly stream and spring water feature.

 The simplest of ideas the spring is a hole dug in the ground, lined with a butly liner normally an off cut available from your local fish and pond centre.
 Into this is placed a garden water feature pump and then the area is back filled with 10 mm clean gravel.